 To obtain licensure, graduates must have completed the requirements established by each state or national licensing board.
 Licenses require successful passage of a country's national board examinations and may require the passage of additional state licensing exams.
 Postdoctoral requirements may vary among US states.
 The National Board of Examiners in Optometry (NBEO) administers complete integrated examinations in three parts that reflect the different stages of a candidate's optometric education and training.
 The earliest date for a student candidate to take the Part I examination is March of the third professional year at an accredited institution.
 The earliest date for a candidate to take the Part II examination is in December during the candidate's fourth year at an accredited institution.
-Students are eligible to take the Part III examination on or after August 1st, of their fourth year.
+Students are eligible to take the Part III examination on or after August 1st, of the fourth year.

 It is the responsibility of the individual student to pass national board examinations.
 For additional information regarding licensure, contact the following agencies: